Living in Japan as an expat

 Political system: Unitary parliamentary constitutional monarchy

-Major religions: Shinto and Buddhism, although many Japanese people are not religious
+Major religions: Shinto and Buddhism, although many Japanese people don't practice one specific religion

 Main languages: Japanese.
 English is only spoken by a small percentage of the population, though younger locals in large cities will likely speak more fluent English.